 - Highway commercial (HC) district The purpose of this district is to provide areas for commercial and service enterprises which are intended primarily to serve the needs of the tourist, traveler, recreationist, or the general traveling public.
 Areas designated as highway commercial should be located in the vicinity of, and accessible from freeway interchanges, intersections in limited access highways, or adjacent to primary or secondary highways.
-The manner in which the services and commercial activities are offered should be carefully planned in order to minimize the hazard to the safety of the surrounding community and those who use such services; and to prevent long strips of commercially zoned property. - Light industrial (LI) classification A LI classification is intended to accommodate a variety of business warehouse and light industrial uses related to wholesale plus other business and light industries not compatible with other commercial zones, but which need not be restricted in industrial or general commercial zones, and to provide locations directly accessible to arterial and other transportation systems where they can conveniently serve the business and industrial center of the City and surrounding area. - ❖ Heavy industrial (HI) district This district accommodates manufacturing, processing, fabrication, and assembly of materials and products.
-Areas designated as heavy industry should have access to two or more major transportation routes, and such sites should have adjacent space for parking and loading facilities. - Airport (AP) zone The AP zone is designated to preserve existing and establish new compatible land uses around the Laurel airport. - Floodplain (FP) zone This zone is designed to restrict the types of uses allowed within the areas designated as the floodplain and floodways as officially adopted by the Montana Board of Natural Resources and Conservation, Helena, Montana. - Public (P) zone This zone is intended to reserve land exclusively for public and semipublic uses in order to preserve and provide adequate land for a variety of community facilities which serve the public health, safety and general welfare.
+The manner in which the services and commercial activities are offered should be carefully planned in order to minimize the hazard to the safety of the surrounding community and those who use such services; and to prevent long strips of commercially zoned property. - ❖ Light industrial (LI) classification A LI classification is intended to accommodate a variety of business warehouse and light industrial uses related to wholesale plus other business and light industries not compatible with other commercial zones, but which need not be restricted in industrial or general commercial zones, and to provide locations directly accessible to arterial and other transportation systems where they can conveniently serve the business and industrial center of the City and surrounding area. - ❖ Heavy industrial (HI) district This district accommodates manufacturing, processing, fabrication, and assembly of materials and products.
+Areas designated as heavy industry should have access to two or more major transportation routes, and such sites should have adjacent space for parking and loading facilities. - \ Airport (AP) zone The AP zone is designated to preserve existing and establish new compatible land uses around the Laurel airport. - Floodplain (FP) zone This zone is designed to restrict the types of uses allowed within the areas designated as the floodplain and floodways as officially adopted by the Montana Board of Natural Resources and Conservation, Helena, Montana. - Public (P) zone This zone is intended to reserve land exclusively for public and semipublic uses in order to preserve and provide adequate land for a variety of community facilities which serve the public health, safety and general welfare. - ❖ Zoning District Number 18- County Zoning The regulations and development pattern adopted in the zone are for the purpose of protecting and furthering the health, safety, and general welfare of the people living in the district and in Yellowstone County, Montana.
+This zoning district comprises of an agriculture zone, a suburban zone, a residential zone, a recreational zone, and a commercial zone.
+Zoning District Number 18 was adopted in July of 1997.